-5. Degrees of freedom.
+5. Degrees of freedom (df).
 One additional consideration required for a χ^2 test is to obtain the degrees of freedom (df).
 For a test of independence in a cross-classification table, the degrees of freedom is the number of rows minus one, times the number of columns minus one.
 This represents the number of cells in a cross-classification table that can be freely assigned, with the counts in the remaining cells being constrained so the correct row and column totals result.

-In the case of the 3×3 Table 1, there are $(3-1) \times (3-1) = 2 \times 2 = 4$ degrees of freedom.
-This is the degrees of freedom stated in the SPSS printout of Table 2.
+Table 2 is considered a 3×3 table, with three rows and three columns of data.
+This table has $(3-1) \times (3-1) = 2 \times 2 = 4$ degrees of freedom.
+This is the degrees of freedom stated in the SPSS printout of Table 3.